LTCinterns2023/resumeML/frontend/README.md

+# To-do List
+1. Host a website (possibly on Github)
+2. Create a database (SQL is suggested by the backend team)
+3. Make containers in <body> for showcasing applicants' info
+5. Develop a search machine (filter texts in resumes)
+6. Apply the API of AI into a ranking system

-# Getting Started with Create React App
+## Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts